-“It was time for an updated report,” explains Johan Brodin, Chief Risk Officer at Intrum Justita.
-“Especially given the major changes the market had undergone since the financial crisis.”
+Seven years on, we felt the time had come for an updated report, especially given the major changes the market has undergone since the financial crisis.

-For the 2015 report, the scope was extended to also cover SME lending.
-“As well as examining the current state of the credit markets the report forecasts their evolution over the coming years,” says Brodin.
-“It also outlines the strategies that banks should adopt in response to these likely changes and the capabilities that they will need to develop.”
+This year’s report examines the current state of retail as well as SME credit markets in different European countries and forecasts their evolution over the coming years.
+We also outline the strategies that banks should adopt in response to these likely changes and look at the capabilities that they will need to develop.

-The report identified four key trends that will affect European retail credit markets over the next three years:
+We observe four key trends that will change European retail and SME credit markets: